Ayush-Shah96/MedSeek-Medical-AI-Agent/README.md

 ### Quick Start Guide

 1. **Enter API Key**
-   - Get your Grok API key from https://console.x.ai
-   - Enter it in the "🔑 Grok API Key" field
+   - Get your Groq API key and set it as `GROQ_API_KEY` or enter it in the "🔑 Groq API Key" field

 2. **Select Language** (Optional)
    - Choose your preferred language from the dropdown